zincware/MDSuite/README.md

 ## Disclaimer

 Currently this project in in development.
-It is likely that the methods in the Project class will be changed in the next months and so it is important to update the repository before using.
+It is likely that the methods in the Experiment class will be changed in the next months and so it is important to update the repository before using.

 Furthermore, we make no assurances as to the accuracy of the results.
 It is your own responsibility to ensure you are